alphagov/transition-config/README.md

 ### Create the required tests

+#### Valid Lines

+Add a valid lines test script: tests/logic/sources/WEBSITE_valid_lines.t, using one of the others as a template.
+This will be automated but is currently a manual step.
+It is required because jenkins.sh tests all the mappings before attempting to build.

 #### Subset test

 This is a quick test of the most important urls which will be run on every deployment.

+It doesn't need to be 250, and it can just be a random sample, but ideally it would be the top 10% or so mappings in terms of importance.

 1. Create a sample mappings file containing up to 250 urls, e.g. `tests/integration/test_data/top_250_WEBSITE_urls.csv`.
-2. Create the test script, `tests/integration/sample/top_250_WEBSITE.t` you can base it on `tests/integration/sample/top_250_directgov.t`
+2. Create the test script, e.g. `tests/integration/sample/top_250_WEBSITE.t` you can base it on `tests/integration/sample/top_250_directgov.t`

 You can run this test using `prove -l tests/integration/sample/top_250_WEBSITE.t` but it will not pass until the redirector is deployed.